 ‘At Mrs Lippincote’s’ by Elizabeth Taylor

-‘The Death of the Heart’ by Elizabeth Bowen
+‘The Heat of the Day’ by Elizabeth Bowen

 And if you’d like to tweet a link to THIS post, here’s my suggested tweet: